DSPaul/COMPASS/README.md

 - Have **Quick Access** to your books thanks to the Home view which lists your favorites, recently opened, most opened and recently added books for your convenience.
 - **Group** your books into collections.
 Each collection has their own list of tags, authors, ect. and helps you keep an overview by reducing the amount of books that are on your screen at once.

-## :warning: Why am I getting a Warnings from Windows and Virus scanners when installing COMPASS?
+## :warning: Why am I getting warnings from Windows and Virus scanners when installing COMPASS?

 The COMPASS files are not digitally signed which results in these kinds of warnings.
 Signing code is expensive and requires a bunch of paperwork and is just not worth it for a small project like this.
 If this project ever takes off and gains a large amount of users, I will look into this again.
 If you do not trust the executable, you can always build the code from source.
 To do so, simply clone the repo, install Visual Studio, open the solution file and and either build in release mode or publish.